Macquarie’s ownership of Thames Water has been the subject of widespread media coverage, some of which contains errors and mischaracterisations.

 Rapid industrialisation and population growth during the early 1800s put pressure on the River Thames, with sewage from approximately two million Londoners emptying into the city’s main water source.
 Following the ‘Great Stink’ of 1858, Londoners invested in the city’s first modern sewerage system and expanded the clean water supply system – installing an extensive network of cast iron mains to connect homes across the city to clean drinking water and sewerage services.

 Thames Water was privatised in 1990 after more than a century under public ownership.
 By this point, the Victorian installations continued to form a core part of London’s water and wastewater network and Thames Water was struggling to keep pace with required investment levels.

 At the time of Macquarie’s initial investment, Thames Water had also expanded into business lines outside its core focus, including transport maintenance services, real estate and international markets.
-Macquarie partnered with the utility to divest non-core areas of the business – helping management focus on the provision of efficient water and wastewater services to the people of London and the Thames Valley.
+Macquarie partnered with the company to divest non-core areas of the business – helping management focus on the provision of water and wastewater services to the people of London and the Thames Valley.

 During the period that Macquarie-managed funds owned a stake in Thames Water, the company undertook a record level of investment, despite the returns allowed by the sector’s economic regulator Ofwat being reduced.

 As a result of this record investment in the network, which was financed with both debt and equity, Thames Water’s regulated asset base more than doubled from approximately £6 billion in 2006 to approximately £13 billion in 2017.2